TomObungu/physics.md/OCR A Level Physics/Kirchoff's laws and circuits/Combining resistors.md

 $$
 ![[Pasted image 20251001155810.png]]
 ## Resistance
-Therefore, increasing the resistance in a parallel branch will cause the
+Therefore, increasing the resistance in a parallel branch will cause the overall current to drop due to the total